 - Trauma/impact to chest or abdomen or pelvis

-Evidence for visceral mobilization is largely at the case study level.
-However, the body of research surrounding the enteric nervous system and specifically abominal and pelvic organ regulation of hormones and neurotransmitters which control key motor and mood functions, is growing.
+Evidence for visceral mobilization is still slowly growing.
+However, the body of research surrounding the enteric nervous system and specifically abominal and pelvic organ regulation of hormones and neurotransmitters which control key motor and mood functions, is impressive.
 A few examples:

 Post visceral manipulation treatment MRIs show increased activity at proprioceptive and body regulatory centers: the cerebellum & thalamus.
 (2006 Wetzler)